DFE-Digital/get-teacher-training-adviser-service/README.md

 1. Run `bundle install` to install the gem dependencies
 2. Run `yarn` to install node dependencies
 3. Run `rails db:setup` to setup the database.
+4. Run `az login` and then `make local set-local-env` to populate development secrets
-4. Run `bundle exec rails server` to launch the app on http://localhost:3000
+5. Run `bundle exec rails server` to launch the app on http://localhost:3000
-5. (optional) Run `./bin/webpack-dev-server` in a separate shell for faster compilation of assets
+6. (optional) Run `./bin/webpack-dev-server` in a separate shell for faster compilation of assets

 ## Whats included in this application?